 Are you stuffing yourself with huge salads and a ton of vegetables in order to “fill up” so as to consume less?
 This could be a huge problem for you.

 - Deprivation.
 Don’t deprive yourself, and don’t believe the lie that by doing a 21-day cleanse you’ll rid yourself of cravings forever.
 You won’t.
 You shouldn’t want to, either.
 If your body is craving something, eat.
 Stop battling those days when your body is clearly telling you something.
 I have a whole ebook of desserts.

-I’ve continued to heal in a huge way because I understand (and have lived through) full Proctitis to healing.
+I’ve continued to heal in a huge way because I understand (and have lived through) to full healing.
 I speak, write e-books like THIS, practice and teach based on sound knowledge married with real-life experience.
 This is a rarity from those who preach digestive health.
 I promise you that.